Marco I Sanudo: Conquest of the other islands

 The authorization given by Venetian and Imperial authorities gave ideas to other adventurers.
 A new expedition, still privately financed, set sail in 1206-1207.
 That year, Marco Sanudo controlled all Cyclades with his companions or relatives.
 His cousin Marino Dandolo (another nephew of Enrico Dandolo) became Lord of Andros.
 Other relatives, the brothers Andrea and Geremia Ghisi became Lords of Tinos and Mykonos, with fiefs on Kea and Serifos (also in the Sporades).
 The Pisani shared Kea with the Ghisi and with the Michieli and the Guistiniani.
 Jaccopo Barozzi (from Bologna) took Santorini.
 Anafi went to Leonardo Foscolo.
 Pietro Guistianini and Domenico Michieli each received a quarter of Serifos and a quarter of Kea.
-Marco Sanudo took a dozen of the bigger islands : Naxos, Paros, Antiparos, Milos, Kimolos, Ios, Amorgos, Siphnos, Sikinos, Syros, Folegandros and Kythnos (where the Castelli and the Gozzadini were his vassals).
+Marco Sanudo took a dozen of the bigger islands: Naxos, Paros, Antiparos, Milos, Kimolos, Ios, Amorgos, Siphnos, Sikinos, Syros, Folegandros and Kythnos (where the Castelli and the Gozzadini were his vassals).
 Some chronicles suggest that he might have already conquered Smyrna at that time.

 The conquest seems to have been relatively easy.
 There are no accounts of battles or fighting.
 It seems that all the conquerors had to do was to show up in the principal harbour of an island and announce they were taking charge.
 Historians suggest some explanations.
 The first is linked to the insecurity caused by the pirates in the Aegean at the time and only the Venetian fleet was strong enough to fight them.
 Locals did not care that the new lords were private persons and not captains in the service of Venice.
 Better them than the insecurity.
 Also, Sanudo did not alienate the Greek ruling class: the archontes.
 He let them keep their properties, their privileges and their religion.
 Thus, nothing was to be feared from a local population controlled by the local ruling class.

 Alternate hypothesis

-Guillaume Saint-Guillain, in an article published in 2006, after working on the many medieval chronicles and proved they are not reliable, uses documents produced by the contemporaries of Marco Sanudo.
+Guillaume Saint-Guillain, in an article published in 2006, after working on the many medieval chronicles and showing they are unreliable, uses documents produced by the contemporaries of Marco Sanudo.
 Thus, the archbishop of Athens, Michael Choniates, who had taken refuge from the Latin troops on Kea wrote at the end of 1208 or at the beginning of 1209 a letter to the Ecumenical Patriarch of Constantinople in which he refused to take charge of the vacant bishop seat of Paros-Naxos.
-It seems not probable that he would have fled the Latins in Athens to go into Latin-conquered lands on Naxos.
+It seems improbable that he would have fled the Latins in Athens to go into Latin-conquered lands on Naxos.
 In his poem Théanô, he writes about the Greek resistance to the Latins.
 Reading that text, we can infer that the island he was living on, Kea, was not conquered at the time he wrote (1212).
 He suggests in the same poem a failed attempt of conquest of the Cyclades in 1205, but there is no mention of Marco Sanudo.
 It might then be necessary to suggest a later date for the conquest of the Cyclades by the Venetians.